Deep-MI/FastSurfer/doc/overview/INSTALL.md

 ### Native

 On modern Macs with the Apple Silicon M1 or M2 ARM-based chips, we recommend a native installation as it runs much faster than Docker in our tests.
-The experimental support for the built-in AI accelerator (MPS) is also only available on native installations.
-Native installation also supports older Intel chips.
+Access to the built-in AI accelerator (MPS) is also only available on native installations.
+A native installation also works on older Intel chips.

 #### 1. Dependency packages
 If you do not have git, python3.10 or bash (at least 3.2) you can install these via the packet manager brew.